Anthropocene Working Group: Research

 Both questions received a positive response, with 29 votes in favor, 4 votes against, and no abstention (33 votes received out of 34 potential voting members).

+On July 11, 2023, the AWG proposed Crawford Lake, Canada as GSSP candidate site of the Anthropocene series in a joint press conference with the Max Planck Society.

 Media

-In 2016 seven prominent members of the AWG – Erle Ellis, John McNeill, Eric Odada, Andrew Revkin, Will Steffen, Davor Vidas and Jan Zalasiewicz – were interviewed in the feature documentary Anthropocenewhich showed on campuses and at film festivals worldwide and helped the term gain public attention.
-The documentary was the first feature-length film about the new epoch according to entries at imdb.com, and was described by Earth.com as one of the top ten documentaries to help raise environmental awareness.
-While the seven AWG members formed a broad consensus about the Anthropocene’s history and the term’s significance, they took contrasting views when invited by director Steve Bradshaw to consider the Anthropocene either as a tragedy - with extinctions and upheavals - or as a dark comedy.
+In 2016 seven prominent members of the AWG – Erle Ellis, John McNeill, Eric Odada, Andrew Revkin, Will Steffen, Davor Vidas and Jan Zalasiewicz – were interviewed in the feature documentary Anthropocene which showed on campuses and at film festivals worldwide and helped the term gain public attention.
+The documentary was the first feature-length film about the new epoch, and was described by Earth.com as one of the top ten documentaries to help raise environmental awareness.
+While the seven AWG members formed a broad consensus about the Anthropocene's history and the term's significance, they took contrasting views when invited by director Steve Bradshaw to consider the Anthropocene either as a tragedy – with extinctions and upheavals – or as a dark comedy.